 (A sophisticated system automatically recharges all four batteries exactly when needed without interrupting the unit’s operation.)

-This fabulous new Gold Note deck is now on demonstration with the Tuscany Gold cartridge and the new PH-11 phono stage.
+This fabulous Gold Note deck is available ex-dem with the Tuscany Gold cartridge and the PH-11 phono stage.

 The sculpted, solid walnut lower plinth adds an authority to the sound and the new pulse-width modulating Fiorino TSC speed control/power supply gives great pitch and dynamics offering the advantages of AC set-ups which major on torque together with the detail-enhancing silent background DC set-ups are renowned for.